leegee/node-myremote/README.md

 # node-myremote

-Testing the ability to send key combinations to Cubase from a mobile 'phone and tablet, using only scripting languages.'
+Exploring sending shortcuts to Cubase using scripting tools.